top of page

 The adjective 'civilized' is closely linked to its root word 'civil.'
 It shares its etymological origins with 'civil,' which traces back to the Latin word 'civilis.'
 In Latin, 'civilis' pertained to matters related to citizens and their conduct within a community or society.
 As societies evolved and became more organized, 'civilized' came to describe societies or individuals who exhibited a high degree of refinement, social development, and adherence to cultural norms and values.
 It conveys the idea of a community or people who have reached a level of cultural sophistication and civility in their interactions and behavior.
 Thus, the etymology of 'civilized' highlights its connection to the concept of being part of a well-ordered and culturally advanced society, emphasizing the importance of social norms and development in its historical development.

-Quiz: Find the meaning of the adjective civilized:
+Find the correct meaning of the adjective civilized:

 Try Again!